-In the Duplicate column (G) you will find an Y by each member deemed to be a duplicate and excluded from t membership count.
-In this same column you will find a for the duplicate who will be counted.
+In the Duplicate column (G) you will find an Y by each member deemed to be a duplicate and excluded from the membership count.
+In this same column you will find an for the duplicate who will be counted.

-To find all your potential duplicates sort Column G by the two values \ and Y. mid
+To find all your potential duplicates sort Column G by the two values and Y.